AudioFluff/PyPhonic/docs/index.rst

 A Python server for a VST plugin client.

-.. note:: The VST plugin hasn't been released yet - expected February 2024!
+.. note:: The VST plugin hasn't been released yet - expected April 2024!

 .. toctree::
    :caption: Contents